 Part 7: Mexico, in partnership with Mano a Mano, presented Nahuatl poetry by Irwin Sánchez, Mixtec tongue twisters by Maximiliano Bassano, Totonac from José Juarez, Tlapanec poetry from Zenaida Cantu and Jhoana Montes, and talks from Juan-Carlos Aguirre and ELA Director Daniel Kaufman.
 View the “Unheard Of Part 7” Slide Presentation

 ELA offers occasional informal tours highlighting the deep linguistic and cultural diversity of New York City neighborhoods.
 When held, tours are open either to private groups by reservation or to the public, and all proceeds go towards ELA’s work and those who make the tour possible.
 Most include some walking, good food, and encounters with speakers of endangered or less well-known languages.
-Possible tours include the introductory Languages of New York, Asian Queens, African Harlem, Meso-American New York, Post-Soviet Brooklyn, Jewish Queens, and Jewish Brooklyn (described below).
+Some past tours — Jewish Languages of Brooklyn, Himalayan Queens, Ridgewood — are below.
+Other possible tours include the introductory Languages of New York, Asian Queens, African Harlem, Meso-American New York, Post-Soviet Brooklyn, and Jewish Queens.
 Please contact us for more information!